DorianKwan/tweetr/README.md

 Tweeter is a simple, single-page Twitter clone.

 This project was originally forked from Lighthouse Labs Head of Education.
 At the time of the fork, the page was only a bird image and a header of "Tweeter".
-Since then I have used my front-end and back-end skills to create a simple and easy to use twitter clone.
+Since then I have used my front-end and back-end skills to create a simple, responsive and easy to use twitter clone.
 I used HTML, CSS, JS, jQuery, and AJAX on the front-end.
 Using Node, Express and MongoDB for the back-end magic.

 Below is the user page on load.
 ![Screenshot1](https://raw.github.com/DorianKwan/tweetr/master/public/images/screenshots/Screenshot1.png)